yuhko-msft/microsoft-graph-docs/concepts/extensibility-overview.md

 Microsoft Graph provides a single API endpoint that gives you access to rich people-centric data and insights through a number of resources such as [user](/graph/api/resources/user?view=graph-rest-1.0) and [message](/graph/api/resources/message?view=graph-rest-1.0).
 You can also extend Microsoft Graph with your own application data.
 You can add custom properties to Microsoft Graph resources without requiring an external data store.

 For example, you might decide to keep your app lightweight and store app-specific user profile data in Microsoft Graph by extending the **user** resource.
-Alternatively, you might want to retain your app’s existing user profile store, and simply add an app-specific store identifier to the **user** resource.
+Alternatively, you might want to retain your app's existing user profile store, and simply add an app-specific store identifier to the **user** resource.

 Microsoft Graph offers two types of extensions.
 Choose the extension type that best suits your application needs: